- Designed for loads up to 350,000 BF.

 The entire frame of a Nyle provided kiln is aluminum.
-The frame is erected on a slab, with a 12” by 12” stub wall.
+The frame is erected on a slab, typically with a 12” by 12” stub wall.
 The complete frame is prefabricated and will not require any field welding.
 The frame of the kiln includes an all-aluminum fan truss that has the fans mounted on the truss at the factory.
-The door lintel is also part of the frame and all aluminum.
+The door lintel is also part of the frame and is all aluminum.

-The walls are made with aluminum pans that hold the insulation with the best R-value of any board insulation.
+Walls: Made with aluminum pans that hold the insulation with the best R-value of any board insulation.
 The wall pans attach to the aluminum columns.
 The pans are designed so that they will not hold water and will drain any condensation that might occur.
 The wall system is designed to minimize condensation and maximize insulation.
 The exterior typically is patterned aluminum.

-The roof consists of an aluminum interior, designed to prevent water accumulation.
+Roof: Consists of an aluminum interior, designed to prevent water accumulation.
 On the interior will be the insulation.
 The exterior of the roof is aluminum roofing which will be mounted in such a way to minimize any possibility of leakage.
 The roof system will be supplied with all appropriate flashing and trim.
 The roof is typically pitched to the rear.

 Heat loss through venting is one of the most notable downfalls of a conventional kiln.
 With venting being necessary to remove the excess moisture, you are stuck with a very large energy expenditure.
 In some cases heat loss causes the kilns control system to call for the heating system, to bring the temperature back up after venting.
 This heat expenditure can greatly decrease your efficiency and increase your energy costs.